Tahnee Robinson: Professional career

 In 2011 she became Nevada's first WNBA selection, and the first enrolled full blooded Native American woman drafted in the third round by the Phoenix Mercury.
-Tahnee was then traded to the Connecticut Sun were she played for them over seas before she was released from the roster.
+Tahnee was then traded to the Connecticut Sun where she played for them overseas before she was released from the roster.
 After being released from the team the Head coach Mike Thibault stated that he believed that Robinson can eventually become a good player in the league.
 He also stated, "Tahnee just hadn't been able to beat out the people in front of her," Thibault said.
 "The players at our guard position are pretty solid veterans and there really isn't a roster spot for her at this point.
 She has some work to do in a couple of areas of her game and hopefully she can go overseas also and work on them."
 Robinson then decided to play four seasons of professional basketball overseas.
 Over the four years she played professional basketball in countries such as Israel, Bulgaria, Ukraine, Poland and China, but unfortunately suffered from an injury.

 Tahnee then returned to the University of Nevada-Reno and became a graduate assistant for the Wolf Pack Women's basketball team while she pursued her master's degree in the University of Nevada's educational leadership program.
 Robinson was then promoted to the Director of Player Development for the Wolf Pack.
 Making her one of three Native women coaching at the NCAA Division I level.

 Robinson is also a Nike N7 basketball ambassador and the national spokeswoman for “Let’s Move!
 In Indian Country,” a Michelle Obama, health initiative.
 Tahnee is also the national spokeswoman for Big Brothers & Big Sisters.